ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    The following singular attribute is defined in addition to the common attributes defined in the SCIM core schema:

+displayName
-   displayName  A human-readable name for the Group.
+: A human-readable name for the Group.
 REQUIRED.

 The following multi-valued attribute is defined in addition to the common attributes defined in the SCIM core schema:

-   members  A list of members of the Group.
-While values MAY be added
-      or removed, sub-attributes of members are "immutable".
-The "value" sub-attribute contains the value of an "id" attribute of a

-TBD                     Expires October 16, 2022               [Page 23]

-Internet-Draft              SCIM Core Schema                  April 2022
+members

-      SCIM resource, and the "$ref" sub-attribute must be the URI of a SCIM resource such as a "User", or a "Group".
+: A list of members of the Group.
+While values MAY be added or removed, sub-attributes of members are "immutable".
+The "value" sub-attribute contains the value of an "id" attribute of a SCIM resource, and the "$ref" sub-attribute must be the URI of a SCIM resource such as a "User", or a "Group".
 The intention of the "Group" type is to allow the service provider to support nested groups.
 Service providers MAY require clients to provide a non-empty value by setting the "required" attribute characteristic of a sub-attribute of the "members" attribute in the "Group" resource schema.

-4.3.
-Enterprise User Schema Extension
+## Enterprise User Schema Extension

    The following SCIM extension defines attributes commonly used in representing users that belong to, or act on behalf of, a business or